 According to international law, other actors have responsibilities in upholding the right to education:

-- The role of multilateral intergovernmental agencies, such as UNESCO, OHCHR, UNICEF, is of particular importance in relation to the realisation of the right to education in providing technical and financial assistance.
+- the role of multilateral intergovernmental agencies, such as UNESCO, OHCHR, UNICEF, is of particular importance in relation to the realisation of the right to education in providing technical and financial assistance

-- International financial institutions should play greater attention to the protection of the right to education in their policies, credit agreements, structural adjustment programmes and measures taken in response to the debt crisis.
+- international financial institutions should play greater attention to the protection of the right to education in their policies, credit agreements, structural adjustment programmes and measures taken in response to the debt crisis

-- Civil society plays a crucial role in promoting the right to education and holding the State accountable for its obligations.
+- civil society plays a crucial role in promoting the right to education and holding the state accountable for its obligations

 Violations of the right to education may occur through direct action of States parties (act of commission) or through their failure to take steps required by law (act of omission).
-Concrete examples are given in paragraph 59 of the General Comment 13.
+Concrete examples are given in paragraph 59 of General Comment 13.

-While the vast majority of countries have ratified international treaties that recognise the right to education, it is still denied to millions around the world due to lack of resources, capacity, and political will.
+Whilst the vast majority of countries have ratified international treaties that recognise the full right to education, it is still denied to millions around the world due to lack of resources, capacity, and political will.
 There are still countries that have not integrated the right to education into their national constitution or provided the legislative and administrative frameworks to ensure that the right to education is realised in practice.
 Most of the children and adults who do not fully enjoy the right to education belong to the most deprived and marginalised groups of society which are often left behind in national policies.

-- Raise awareness on the right to education.
+- raise awareness on the right to education.
 If individuals knows their rights they are empowered to claim them

-- Monitor the implementation of the right to education and report regularly on deprivations and violations
+- monitor the implementation of the right to education and report regularly on deprivations and violations

-- Advocate and campaign for the full implementation of the right to education, holding the State accountable
+- advocate and campaign for the full implementation of the right to education, holding the state accountable

-- Seek remedies when there are violations of the right to education.
+- seek remedies when there are violations of the right to education

-See our page on Using Rights in Practice for more details on what you can do.
+See our page on Using rights in practice for more details on what you can do.